 Discover this beautiful hilltop town by the river Minho.
 Visit its fortress and enjoy the fantastic views of the River Minho.

-Village known for its wine, its customs and traditions.
+Village known for its wine, its customs, and traditions.
 It’s a fortified small village on top of a hill with a peaceful atmosphere.
-Walk around the towns’ medieval centre and enjoy the feeling of being in a Portuguese small village.
+Walk around the towns’ medieval center and enjoy the feeling of being in a Portuguese small village.